Why Travel to Svalbard & Spitsbergen?

 Disembark in Longyearbyen for your return flight to mainland Norway—leaving behind the ice, silence, and surreal beauty of the High Arctic.

-From NZ$14607 per person, twin share if booked by 30 June 2025, for a 28 June and 7 July 2026 departure.
+From NZ$17184 per person, twin share, for a 28 June and 7 July 2026 departure.
+Price is subject to change.